SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/languages/php.md

 ## Analyze php.ini Files

-The PHP analyzer can analyze `php.ini` files with some specific rules (if these rules are activated in your quality profile). `php.ini` files must be part of the project you are analyzing, meaning the `php.ini` files have to be inside the directories listed in `sonar.sources`.
+The PHP analyzer can analyze `php.ini` files with some specific rules (if these rules are activated in your Quality Profile). `php.ini` files must be part of the project you are analyzing, meaning the `php.ini` files have to be inside the directories listed in `sonar.sources`.
 Rules targeting `php.ini` files can be quickly identified through the ["php-ini"](https://rules.sonarsource.com/php/tag/php-ini) tag set on them.

 <!-- sonarqube -->